Juncker's EU team members get parliamentary approval

 Violeta Bulc, a replacement candidate from Slovenia, was approved as transport commissioner following a confirmation hearing late on Monday.
 So was Slovak Maros Sefcovic, who has a reshuffled role as vice-president for energy union.

 Parliament is due to vote in a plenary session on Wednesday on whether Juncker’s 28-strong European Commission should take office on Nov.
 1, replacing that of outgoing president Jose Manuel Barroso.
-Both Juncker’s center-right party and the main center-left bloc are set to ensure him a majority now that all the commissioners have been accepted by the relevant committees.
+Both Juncker’s centre-right party and the main centre-left bloc are set to ensure him a majority now that all the commissioners have been accepted by the relevant committees.